matt-goldman/BlakeDocs/src/Pages/5 Contributing/HowToTest.md

 - Ensure all NuGet packages restored successfully
 - Verify no conflicting global tools installed

+[NOTE: Should mention to add preview suffix here.
+Also check the PowerShell script in the Blake repo as it could be worth mentioning here too.]
 ### Installing Local Blake CLI

 **Build and install your development version:**